• Menu

 Visit the Museum of Anthropology

-Whether you’re visiting Vancouver in summer or not, the Museum of Anthropology is that one cultural can’t miss that needs to be penciled in.
+Whether you’re visiting Vancouver in summer or not, the Museum of Anthropology is that one cultural element can’t be missed that needs to be penciled in.

 This is at the top of my list of the best museums in Vancouver because it’s the best place to learn about Vancouver’s first inhabitants.